ObolNetwork/obol-docs/docs/int/quickstart/quickstart-alone.md

 :::warning
 Running a Distributed Validator alone or a solo cluster means that a single operator or entity runs all the nodes of the DV.
 In such a case and depending on the objective, there not necessarily the need to create the keyshares via a trustless DKG.
 Instead the keyshares are created centrally, then distributed securely to the nodes.

-Obviously, to maximise the value of a DV, a single operator can still create the keyshares in a trustless manner via the DKG, avoiding the private key being stored in full anywhere during the process.
+However, to maximise the security of a DV, a single operator can still create the keyshares in a trustless manner via the DKG, avoiding the private keys being stored in full anywhere during the process.
 Follow the [group guide](docs/int/quickstart/group/index.md) instead for this latter case.
 :::

 ## Pre-requisites